Couac: Description

-This is a more or less dry coarse semolina that range in color from bright yellow to gray to white is traditionally made from bitter cassava varieties.
+Couac is a more or less dry coarse semolina that ranges in color from bright yellow to gray to white.
+It is traditionally made from bitter cassava varieties.

 The preparation technique has not changed over the centuries.
 Tubers are first peeled and then pulped using the grating board: a wooden plank with embedded small quartz crystals or a sheet of metal with sharp dents.
-(Now, where possible a grinder to replace this instrument).
+(Now, where possible a grinder is used).

-The resulting slurry is then introduced into a snake (couleuvre), an elongated tubular basketry, carved often provided with a loop at each end.
+The resulting slurry is then put into a snake (couleuvre), an elongated tubular basketry, carved often provided with a loop at each end.
 The snake is then stretched to press the dough and squeeze the toxic juice (cyanide).
 The latter is recovered and then detoxified in turn by long cooking, and can be eaten as a soup.

 The flour is generally concentrated in the bottom of the snake.
-Sometimes it is then allowed to rest a few days so it turns and takes a stronger taste.
+Sometimes it is allowed to rest a few days so it ferments and takes on a stronger taste.
 The pulp is then crumbled and sieved using a braided Manaré to extract wood fibers and chunks.
 The couac is considered unalterable flour, resistant to insects and moisture.